isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *unit*: (1) a standard measure that gives meaning to a value (e.g., km for a distance); (2) a distinguished (e.g., named) part of a larger whole.
 * *use case*: a specific (typically simple) use of a program meant to test its functionality and demonstrate its purpose.
 * *value*: a set of bits in memory interpreted according to a type.
+* *value type*: a term some people use to mean a regular or semiregular type.
 * *variable*: a named object of a given type; contains a value unless uninitialized.
 * *virtual function*: a member function that can be overridden in a derived class.
 * *word*: a basic unit of memory in a computer, often the unit used to hold an integer.